roblanf/sarscov2phylo/README.md

 5. Re-estimates the local phylogeny around each focal sequence using `raxml-ng` with a GTR+I+G model of sequence evolution with 100 bootstraps.
 6. Creates bootstrap support trees with standard bootstraps and the transfer bootstrap using `raxml-ng`.
 The latter measure is likely more appropriate for large SARS-CoV-2 trees.
 7. Attempts to make PDFs of each local tree with `Inkscape`, though you will need to install this yourself as the `conda` implementation of Inkscape seems to be dead right now.

+# One last thing

+The trees and alignments produced by the scripts here are checked regularly by eye.
+No matter all the clever software tools, there is no replacement for the human eye when it comes to spotting anomalies.
+If I find an anomaly, I go back and change the scripts to deal with it automatically (e.g. by removing a seuqence or masking a site, changing alignment or tree building parameters, etc).
+Rest assured that each release contains the exact code that built the trees included in that release, and also that I would not publish a release with a known anomaly.
+Obviously I can't guarantee to find all of the problematic sequences or sites, but I try.

 # Key tools used